vaibhav-arde/StatasticForDS/README.md

 # StatasticForDS
-This Repo has all statastics required for DataScience learning
+This Repo has all statistics required for DataScience learning